artsy/artsy.github.io/_posts/2018-12-21-why-is-swiftpm-taking-so-long.md

 CocoaPods was "useful" for Cocoa development very quickly in comparison (roughly a month from initial commit to supporting a few existing libraries in an app back in 2011), this was because CocoaPods completely skipped the build tool stage.
-There was no need, Xcode has a working build system and you can control it via `.xcproject` files.
+There was no need, Xcode has a working build system and you can control it via `.xcodeproj` files.
 This meant that the key output for CocoaPods is to reliably support generating xcode projects and the underlying abstractions making it actually compile is left to the Xcode team.